Monday 22 June 2015

 Part of the challenge for Blog Exchange included:"It’s more a case of removing the unspoken blogging lines you’ve created."
 I use the link ups for that.
 I try to follow their prompts, as it makes me write on a topic where I may not have gone, so all you hosts, I'm eternally grateful for your efforts.

 I was a regular for the now defunct #SunshineSundays.
 I loved this link up because it made me write in a more poetic style, less of a point to communicate in the post, more of an exploration of words or images.
-I use Conversations over Coffee for this now, but that is only on the last Thursday of every month.
+I used Conversations over Coffee for that too.
+'Tell us about' is similar to what that linky offered,

 I write for link ups whether I get a lot of readers in return for the effort.
 I figure I can always promote the post myself but it's the exercise in writing that appeals to me (and the time frame - I need end dates).